scaoes/umotox/README.md

 Simply download the `.zip` file and unzip it's content in a seperate folder.
 Then you just have to follow the instructions provided in the `.zip` file to start the converting process.

+## More Colors

+If you want a more colorful experience make sure to download the `umotox.color.zip` file, as this version supports colorful interface.
+You WILL have to install an additional package onto your computer if it's not on there automatically for the color version to work.